kevpwang/master-chekhov/README.md

 # master-chekhov

+####  A project for WHRB's Classical Music Department

 Tired of wasting time ctrl-F'ing in Google Sheets?
 Want to actually find pieces by Alban Berg when you type "Berg"?
-This project gives you a fast & legitimately functional way to search the Master Chekhov.
+This project is a fast & legitimately functional way to search the Master Chekhov.

 Work in progress.
 Currently only usable in RStudio (clone the repo and run search.R).